 In the 2017 legislative session HB 216 targeted only wind projects for bonding requirements, not coal or gas plants.
 MEIC supported that bill but made it clear that reclamation bonds should also be required for fossil fuel power plants like coal and gas.
 The bill this session, SB 93, ignores that request and once again only targets renewable energy power plants.
 Enough is enough – it is time to require bonding for fossil fuel power plants too.

 Passed the Senate Energy Committee on an 8-5 vote.
-Passed the Senate Floor on 33-15 3rd reading vote.
-Hearing occurred in the House Federal Relations, Energy, and Technology Committee on March 18th.
-Awaits a vote in that committee.
+Passed the Senate Floor on 33-15 vote.
+Passed the House Federal Relations, Energy, and Telecommunications Committee on a 12-0 vote.
+Passed the House Floor on an 89-8 vote.